Revisiting the Lithium abundance problem in Big-Bang nucleosynthesis: Theoretical calculations

 The four lightest elements, ${^4}$He, D, ${^3}$He and ${^7}$Li, for which primordial abundances are predicted depends most sensitively on the twelve most significant nuclear processes.
 These are n$-$decay, p(n,$\gamma$)d, d(p,$\gamma){^3}$He, d(d,n)${^3}$He, d(d,p)t, ${^3}$He(n,p)t, t(d,n)${^4}$He, ${^3}$He(d,p)${^4}$He, ${^3}$He($\alpha,\gamma){^7}$Be, t($\alpha,\gamma){^7}$Li, ${^7}$Be(n,p)${^7}$Li and ${^7}$Li(p,$\alpha){^4}$He.
 The uncertainty in the projected yield of ${^7}$Li is immediately reflected in the uncertainties for the reactions reactions ${^3}$He $+$ ${^4}$He $\rightarrow {^7}$Be $+$ $\gamma$, ${^3}$H $+$ ${^4}$He $\rightarrow {^7}$Li $+$ $\gamma$ and p $+$ ${^7}$Li $\rightarrow {^4}$He $+$ ${^4}$He which we explored earlier \cite{Si19}.
 In the present work six new reaction rates for $^3$H(p,$\gamma$)$^4$He, $^6$Li(p,$\gamma$)$^7$Be, $^7$Be(p,$\gamma$)$^8$B, $^{13}$N(p,$\gamma$)$^{14}$O, $^7$Li(n,$\gamma$)$^8$Li and $^{11}$B(n,$\gamma$)$^{12}$B along with the latest measured value of mean neutron lifetime have been incorporated to re-investigate the problem of primordial elemental abundances in general and ${^7}$Li abundance in particular.
 Since only n$-$decay lifetime in the above list of new inputs figures in the twelve most important nuclear processes, it is unlikely to achieve any great improvement in primordial elemental abundance estimates.

-The refined variant of calculations for the astrophysical S-factor for the reactions mentioned above, are in better agreement with the previously available as well as the most recent experimental data and their predictive reliability have also been demonstrated.
-The new parametrization for the reaction rates $^3$H(p,$\gamma$)$^4$He, $^6$Li(p,$\gamma$)$^7$Be, $^7$Be(p,$\gamma$)$^8$B, $^{13}$N(p,$\gamma$)$^{14}$O, $^7$Li(n,$\gamma$)$^8$Li and $^{11}$B(n,$\gamma$)$^{12}$B \cite{Du17a,Du22,Du19,Du20,Du21,Du20a} are given, respectively, by\\
+The refined variant of calculations for the astrophysical $S$-factor for the reactions mentioned above, are in better agreement with the previously available as well as the most recent experimental data and their predictive reliability have also been demonstrated.
+The new parametrization of the reaction rates for $^3$H(p,$\gamma$)$^4$He, $^6$Li(p,$\gamma$)$^7$Be, $^7$Be(p,$\gamma$)$^8$B, $^{13}$N(p,$\gamma$)$^{14}$O, $^7$Li(n,$\gamma$)$^8$Li and $^{11}$B(n,$\gamma$)$^{12}$B \cite{Du17a,Du22,Du19,Du20,Du21,Du20a} are given, respectively, by\\

 $^3$H(p,$\gamma$)$^4$He \cite{Du17a} used for temperature range $\le 5T_9$

 $^6$Li(p,$\gamma$)$^7$Be \cite{Du22} used for temperature range $\le 10T_9$

 $^7$Be(p,$\gamma$)$^8$B \cite{Du19} used for temperature range $\le 10T_9$